Greenwashing: Deterrence

 Companies may pursue environmental certification to avoid greenwashing through independent verification of their green claims.
-For example, the Carbon Trust Standard launched in 2007 with the stated aim "to end 'greenwash' and highlight firms that are genuine about their commitment to the environment."
+For example, the Carbon Trust Standard launched in 2007 with the stated aim "to end 'greenwash' and highlight firms that are genuine about their commitment to the environment".

 There have been attempts to reduce the impact of greenwashing by exposing it to the public.
 The Greenwashing Index, created by the University of Oregon in partnership with EnviroMedia Social Marketing, allowed the public to upload and rate examples of greenwashing, but it was last updated in 2012.

-Research published in the Journal of Business Ethics in 2011 shows that Sustainability Ratings might deter greenwashing.
+Research published in the Journal of Business Ethics in 2011 suggests that sustainability ratings might deter greenwashing.
 Results concluded that higher sustainability ratings lead to significantly higher brand reputation than lower sustainability ratings.
 This same trend was found regardless of the company's level of corporate social responsibility (CSR) communications.
 This finding establishes that consumers pay more attention to sustainability ratings than CSR communications or greenwashing claims.

 The World Federation of Advertisers released six new guidelines for advertisers in 2022 to prevent greenwashing.
 These approaches encourage credible environmental claims and more sustainable outcomes.